Dakota-Schramm/GameDeals/README.md

 Next.js has built-in TypeScript declarations, so we'll get autocompletion for Next.js' modules straight away.

 A `type-check` script is also added to `package.json`, which runs TypeScript's `tsc` CLI in `noEmit` mode to run type-checking separately.
 You can then include this, for example, in your `test` scripts.

+# TODO

+## API
+- Create a filters route that shows a modal so that the following parameters will be sent
+  * sortBy
+  * desc
+  * lowerPrice - set to 15 by default
+  * upperPrice - not set by default
+  * title, exact
+  * steamworks
+  * onSale - set to 1 default
+  ### Maybe implement?
+  * metaCritic
+  ### Details
+  - Should be accesible from the search bar that shows up on the index page
+  - Button to edit filters should exist on all other pages besides index

+Packages to install